-Once you’ve purchased a CRM software, it doesn’t do all the work on its own.
+If you have purchased CRM software, it doesn’t do all the work on its own.
 Careful planning, integration of all affected areas and the continuous and precise maintenance of customer data after CRM adoption are necessary to generate optimum benefit from the system.

 2. CRM only supports sales

-It is often claimed that CRM only supports sales because it has direct contact with the customer.
+This is often claimed because sales have direct contact with the customer.
 However, this assumption is wrong.

-In addition to the Sales also attract areas such as Service or Marketing a benefit from CRM programs: The marketing department of a company maintains an overview of its activities by means of CRM, gets deep insights into the customer’s wishes and needs by accessing customer communication and offers. can work seamlessly with sales through integrated campaigns.
+In addition to sales, areas such as service or marketing also benefit from CRM programs: The marketing department of a company uses CRM to keep track of its activities, gets deep insights into customer requirements and needs through access to customer communication and offers, and can seamlessly collaborate with sales through integrated campaigns.

 Thanks to CRM, customer service also has all the important data at its disposal in order to provide the customer with the best possible support.
-With the CRM solutions, the entire customer communication of the service area, tickets, reusable solutions for customer problems, associated contracts or inventory objects are integrated directly into the CRM.
+With CRM for Service & IT, all customer communication of the service area, tickets, reusable solutions for customer problems, related contracts or inventory objects are integrated directly into the CRM.
 Sales, on the other hand, benefits from direct insights into the service activities of its customers and can identify cross-selling potential.

 Tools such as workflow also control business processes across the board, taking collaboration in an organization to a new, cross-departmental and cross-site level.
 Thus, not only sales, as many claim, is supported, but the entire company is supported and formed into one unit.